-For a more thorough analysis, please visit Term Life Insurance versus Permanent Life Insurance: What is the Difference?
-When Whole Life Is Better Than Term and Top Whole Life Insurance Companies
+For a more thorough analysis, please visit Term Life Insurance versus Permanent Life Insurance: What is the Difference? and Top Whole Life Insurance Companies

 When deciding on a beneficiary for life insurance it is not as straightforward as many think.
 There are implications of naming certain people as your beneficiary, such as your minor children.
 Consider naming your spouse as the beneficiary of your policy and your Family Trust as the contingent beneficiary.
 The advantage is that your children will not receive outright but will receive under the terms of your living trust.
 Click the link for more on how to choose a beneficiary for life insurance.

 The premium you pay will be determined by the life insurance carrier.
 Your premium will be the same regardless of who you apply through.
 Therefore, if you choose TermLife2Go, another online insurance brokerage or a local agent, your premium will be the same.

 Also, most life insurance carriers require applicants to apply for life insurance through either an agent or broker of the company.
 Very few companies sell insurance products directly to the client.

 Life insurance companies allow the client to pay monthly, quarterly, semi-annual, or annual.
 The payment method on the four varies.
 You can pay monthly via electronic funds transfer (EFT) by providing the life insurance carrier with your banking information.
 You can also pay via credit card quarterly, semi-annual, or annual.
 Life insurance carriers prefer you pay annually so there is a small discount (usually 5% or so) for paying a year’s worth of premium at once.